dmd-program/dmd-400-sp17/capstone-project-document.md

    1. Describe main issues, themes, and ideas explored during concept development
    2. Include relevant images, quotations, diagrams, figures, etc.
 6. Research
-   1. Describe the theory, history, issues, people, events, objects, and works of others informed and inspired the development of this project.
+   2. Who are notable people, companies or institutions for your chosen project field?
+   3. What are the historical and contemporary issues related to the field?
+   4. What are some related projects, events, objects, works of art or design that inspired your capstone work?
-   2. Use citations
+   4. Use citations
 7. Production
+   1. Production requirements will vary between projects.
+Outline your process here and include any images or documentation that might be helpful to communicate it.
 8. Conclusion
 9. Bibliography
    1. APA or MLA format is accepted.